• Skip to primary navigation

 Serving of southwest black beans and rice casserole

 I chose black beans for this rice casserole because it's a family favorite, however, you could substitute pinto beans or even kidney beans if you prefer.
-The same goes for the sweet and hot peppers.
+The same goes for sweet and hot peppers.
 Use what you like.
 You can't go wrong.
-I might have also added some chopped cilantro but my husband is one of those people who hate cilantro, while I love it.
+I might have also added some chopped fresh cilantro but my husband is one of those people who hate cilantro, while I love it.

 Ingredients for southwest rice and beans